The Architecture of Agency Volume 3 Mirrors of the Mind

 Qualia Under Transparency

 The key is epistemic transparency: the system cannot see the machinery, only its outputs.
 From the inside, you do not see neurons firing or models updating; you just feel red, pain, joy, hunger.
 That transparency is what makes qualia seem irreducible.
 There is no vantage point inside the system from which the representational scaffolding is visible, so the representations present as brute, unanalyzable givens.
 But seeming irreducible from the inside is exactly what a transparent model predicts.
-It is simply how modeling presents itself to itself.
+It is how modeling presents itself to itself.

 Two Vantages, One Process